JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

-Although the QCAnet was correclty implemented, in the sense that we can now perform satisfactory instance segmentation on 3D images of cells, the quantitative results we achieved are not very close to the paper and lack to varrying degrees in all three metrics.
+Although the QCAnet was correclty implemented, in the sense that we can now perform satisfactory instance segmentation on 3D images of cells, the quantitative results we achieved are not very close to the paper and lack to varying degrees in all three metrics.

 Implementing the NSN and the NDN were not daunting tasks, and we were able to get the architectures correct within a few hours.
 The most time consuming task was training, which required us to tweak parameters multiple times, run multiple training runs that stop early, and experiment until we got satisfactory training curves.
+Ironically, claimed QCANet would relieve this heuristic, application-dependent hyperparameter search.

 Given that we had limited time and limited Kaggle credits to train, we did not implement data augmentation, which would have quadrupled the number of training instances in our dataset and most likely led to even better results.
 This is most likely the biggest gap between our implementation and the paper’s implementation.

-This discrepancy in results can come also from limitations which are in general due to inconsistencies in the paper and personal choices we made in order to get a working result instead of a very precise one.
-The inconsistencies in the paper and the choices we made with regards to hyperparameters are discussed in the next section.
+Further inconsistencies that we took in order to get a working result instead of a very precise one, are discussed in the following section ().

 ## Reproducibility Assessment